NCAS-CMS/cfdm/docs/source/introduction.rst

 * read, write, and create netCDF and CDL datasets containing hierarchical groups,

-* inspect field constructs,
+* inspect field and domain constructs,

 * test whether two constructs are the same,

-* modify field construct metadata and data,
+* modify field and domain construct metadata and data,

-* create subspaces of field constructs,
+* create subspaces of field and domain constructs,

 * incorporate, and create, metadata stored in external files, and